ljfio/personal-website/content/articles/google-hashcode-practice-2017.md

 Whichever `Pizza` is the fittest wins, The Hunger Games is over and Peeta & Katniss `Pizza` remain.

-This generaton passes and our baby `Pizza` have all grown up.
+This generation passes and our baby `Pizza` have all grown up.
 We can therefore repeat the `breed()` and `mutate()` until we reach our best possible arrangement.

 ## Hurray, Pizza!